 These results aligned in the study of (Dela Cruz, 2021), which emphasized the critical role of early assessment in identifying mathematical difficulties that may hinder long-term academic success.
 Their research, published in the Early Childhood Research Quarterly, demonstrated that early diagnostic tools play a pivotal role in detecting gaps in foundational math skills among young learners.
 The findings highlight how proper assessment mechanisms—especially those that are timely and targeted, like the Rapid Mathematics Assessment Approach—can serve not only as diagnostic instruments but also as strategic tools for intervention.
 The parallel between the current study’s results and [4] findings is evident in the observed variation in arithmetic proficiency levels among Grade 2 pupils at Binuan Elementary School, where some learners are already progressing while others remain in the "Emerging" category.
 This underscores the need for educators to implement structured, research-based assessments early in the academic trajectory to address learning disparities before they widen further.
 As (Dela Cruz, 2021) suggest, the use of early assessment tools enables tailored support that prevents the persistence of learning deficits and fosters the development of essential numeracy skills, ultimately leading to improved educational outcomes throughout the learners’ academic journey.

 4.2.POST-TEST RESULTS

-Table 3: Numeracy Skill Level of Gade 2 Pupils after the Implementation of Rapid Mathematics Assessment
+Table 3.
+Numeracy Skill Level of Gade 2 Pupils after the Implementation of Rapid Mathematics Assessment